Szern/ESP32-streaming-by-MQTT-to-webserver/README.md

 - How to Install Mosquitto MQTT Message Broker on Debian 11 - https://www.howtoforge.com/how-to-install-mosquitto-mqtt-message-broker-on-debian-11/
 In my case it is Debian 11.9 version.

-Next you need MQTT client for PHP (exactly FastCGI wrapper).
+Next you need to install MQTT client for PHP (exactly FastCGI wrapper).
 I'm using Mosquitto-PHP - https://github.com/mgdm/Mosquitto-PHP

 Now you can start connection between ESP32-CAM and webserver.